 Client: Department of Conservation; Royal New Zealand Navy; Fifty Degrees South Trust

-EOS role: Development and coordination of the whole multidisciplinary expedition; research lead for the freshwater ecology team; expedition’s communication and public-engagement strategy
+Our role: Development and coordination of the whole multidisciplinary expedition; research lead for the freshwater ecology team; expedition’s communication and public-engagement strategy